 Option 4 acknowledges that KWS has no jurisdiction on land and land use outside the park and hence it is imperative that it first concentrates its efforts in the conservation and protection of biodiversity within the park boundary.
 However, it can influence the course of land owner's decisions to favour wildlife.
-Towards this end, this option proposes negotiations with land owners in the park's buffer zone with an aim of managing these separate but interconnected units together with the NNP as a single ecological unit.
+Towards this end, this option proposes negotiations with land owners in the park's buffer zone/dispersal area with an aim of managing the park and the buffer zone/wildlife dispersal area as a single ecological unit.